So your kid wants to start riding motorcycles? Well, there are only two ways you can be feeling right about now, either:

 Gloves: in the early days, a good pair of mountain bike or even workers gloves will do, but just remember that the first thing that will hit the ground when they fall is their hands.
 A good pair of riding gloves will reduce the number of boo-boos from reaching out to break their fall.

 Chest & back protection: body armour is essential for anyone riding a motorcycle, especially young riders.
-Look for a chest protector with integrated core, shoulder, and back protection to ensure they stand up smiling after a tumble.
+Look for a chest protector with an integrated core, shoulder, and back protection to ensure they stand up smiling after a tumble.